 At the opposite extreme, are headlines buzzing with new technologies and channels, the “retail apocalypse,” and the rebirth of commerce as an O2O shopping experience — fueled by augmented reality (AR), artificial intelligence (AI), virtual reality (VR), and voice search via Alexa-enabled smart speakers.

-The data, brand owners, and leaders we spoke with prove the online golden age isn’t over nor that retail is dying.
+The data, owners, and leaders prove the online golden age isn’t over nor that retail is dying.
 Instead, they point toward …

-10 ecommerce trends shaping the future of DTC in 2020.
+10 ecommerce trends for 2020 and the future of DTC growth:

 Given its length, we’ve summarized this article’s main points at the outset and compiled the full post into a single PDF for easy downloading and sharing: